noahehall/theBookOfNoah/databases/_arrangodb.md

 	- comes with a free web interface

-## `indexes
+## indexes
 	- user-defined indexes can be created on a collection level

 	- creating indexes
 		- foreground index: only permitted under an exclusive collection lock
 			- i.e the collection is not available while the index is being crated
-		- background idnex: the collection remains mostly avialable during the index creation
+		- background index: the collection remains mostly avialable during the index creation
+			- only available in the `RocksDB` storage engine

 ### index types
 	- general index properties